morteza-araby/QRCodeReader/README.md

 # QRCodeReader
-This is iOS10, fSwift 3 project, which can scan a QR bar code and browse to webpage.
+This is iOS10, Swift 3 project, which can scan a QR bar code and browse to webpage.